hedgeyedev/paypal-ipn-forwarder/README.md

       rackup -p <whatever port is set up to receive the PayPal IPN messages> -s thin

-### Start your Laptop server that talks w/ its PayPal sandbox
+### Start your Development computer's server that talks w/ its PayPal sandbox

 When you set up recurring payments on PayPal, PayPal will start sending IPN notifications to you whenever it deems necessary.
 This will happen, among other activities, when it notifies you that it charged